gabrieImoreira/rpa-challenge-fresh-news/README.md

 # RPA Challenge 2.0 - Fresh News

-The challenge consist in automate the process of extracting data from a news site >>> https://www.latimes.com/.
+The challenge is to automate the data extraction process from a news website >>> https://www.latimes.com/.
-The output will be a folder in a ./ouput/results contains a excel results.
+The output will be a folder in ./ouput/results that contains excel results and news images.

 ## Prerequisites